Provable Complexity Improvement of AdaGrad over SGD: Upper and Lower Bounds in Stochastic Non-Convex Optimization: -norm Convergence of AdaGrad: Upper and Lower Bounds l1-norm Convergence of AdaGrad: Upper and Lower Bounds

+\looseness = -1 The lower bound in Theorem~\ref{thm:lower_bound_l2} matches the upper bound of SGD (up to a constant factor of 2), which certifies the optimality of SGD with respect to the gradient $\ell_2$-norm.
+To provide some intuition for this result, note that in the proof of Theorem~\ref{thm:lower_bound_l2}, the worst-case function for any deterministic first-order method can be realized by a function $f$ that is effectively one-dimensional.
+As such, the complexity bound does not reflect the imbalance between different coordinates.
+This observation motivates the use of an alternative stationarity measure.
+As we will demonstrate in the next section, the convergence analysis suggests that the gradient $\ell_1$-norm is a more suitable choice for \ref{eq:adagrad-coord-update}.

+\section{\texorpdfstring{$\ell_1$-norm Convergence of AdaGrad: Upper and Lower Bounds}{l1-norm Convergence of AdaGrad: Upper and Lower Bounds}}

-In this section, we present our convergence guarantees for \eqref{eq:adagrad-coord-update}.
-Specifically, we upper bound the number of iterations required for both algorithms to find a near-stationary point in terms of $\ell_1$-norm, instead of the more conventional $\ell_2$-norm.
-As discussed earlier, this measure of optimality is more suitable given the coordinate-specific structure of \eqref{eq:adagrad-coord-update} and it better highlights the advantages compared to the AdaGrad-Norm method, as we will demonstrate.
+In this section, we present our main convergence results for \ref{eq:adagrad-coord-update}.
+In Section~\ref{subsec:upper_bnd}, we derive an upper bound on the number of iterations required to find a near-stationary point in terms of the $\ell_1$-norm, instead of the conventional $\ell_2$-norm.
+As discussed earlier, this stationarity measure is more suitable given the coordinate-specific structure of \ref{eq:adagrad-coord-update} and better highlights the advantages compared to SGD and \ref{eq:adagrad-norm}, as we will demonstrate.
+Then in Section~\ref{subsec:adagrad_lower_bound}, we provide supporting lower bounds to demonstrate that our upper bounds are tight under specific settings.